The South Coast Doctoral Training Partnership guide to becoming a placement host

 Step 4 Placement support

 You will support the student through the placement project and monitor progress and outcomes.
+Your placement student will be asked to complete an Assignment for Research in Practice Placement

 Step 5 Feedback

-Our students continue to receive their studentship stipend through their Research in Practice placement, They can also apply for up to £1000 to support the total 3 –month placement(s).
-If a student decides to split their time and do 2 placements, the funding also needs to be split across the 2 placements.
-This funding is to go towards reasonable travel and accommodation expenses.
+Our students continue to receive their studentship stipend throughout their Research in Practice placement.
+They can also apply for up to £1,000 to support reasonable travel and accommodation expenses for the duration of their placement.
+If a student decides to split their time across more than one placement the funding is split across all the placements.

-If your placement requires any kind of business trip, for example if interviews in person are required as part of the placement project, those travel and accommodation expenses would normally need to be covered by you as the placement host.
+As a placement host, if your placement requires any kind of business trip, for example if in-person interviews are required as part of the placement project, those travel and accommodation expenses would normally need to be covered by you as the placement host.

 Other resources your organisation can provide might be desk space, internet access, digital devices and databases.

-How long can your placement be?
+How long can the placement be?

 We encourage part-time options as we have part-time students who need to be considered.